jalibu/MMM-RAIN-MAP/README.md

 | `lng`    | **Required:** Position's longitude.<br><br>**Type:** `float` |
 | `zoom`  | Either set a zoom level or defaultZoomLevel is used.<br><br>**Range:** `0 (whole world) - 20 (small building)`<br>**Type:** `number` |
 | `loops`  | Number of loops/iterations until the map moves to the next position.
 If no number is set, a value of `1` is used.<br><br>**Type:** `number` |

+## Contribution and Development
+This module is written in TypeScript and compiled with Rollup.
+The source files are located in the `/src` folder.
+Compile target files with `npm run build`.

+Contribution for this module is welcome!

 ## Thanks to